Research ideas

 Likely output

-A normal form plus a small exact synthesizer.
+A normal form and a small exact synthesizer.

 First milestone

-Fix a concrete gate set and implement exact synthesis on one wire.
+Fix one gate set and implement exact synthesis on one wire.

 Current focus Fit: M1/M2 or independent project Scope: medium